General Information:

 The class is informal - ladies skirts/shorts; men shorts (longs in the cooler weather) and flat, comfortable shoes.
 As long as you are reasonably fit and can dance to the beat of the music, you will enjoy the experience.

 Better still, Scottish Country Dancing is recommended by the Heart Foundation, and is almost guaranteed to slow down the onset of dementia!!
-BUT be warned: if you come back for a second or third class, you are likely to become addicted!

 The class is informal - ladies skirts/shorts; men shorts (longs in the cooler weather) and flat, comfortable shoes.
 As long as you are reasonably fit and can dance to the beat of the music, you will enjoy the experience.

 Better still, Scottish Country Dancing is recommended by the Heart Foundation, and is almost guaranteed to slow down the onset of dementia!!
-BUT be warned: if you come back for a second or third class, you are likely to become addicted!

 We have full Public Liability Insurance coverage, in the highly unlikely event of some accident occurring.